MVAD: A Benchmark Dataset for Multimodal AI-Generated Video-Audio Detection: Related Works

-The potential misuse of AI-generated videos for telecommunications fraud and defamatory defamatory content has garnered significant concern \cite{harm}.
+The potential misuse of AI-generated videos for telecommunications fraud and defamatory content has raised significant concern \cite{harm}.
 To advance detection capabilities, numerous datasets containing both authentic and fake videos have been constructed for training and evaluation.
 Early AI-generated video datasets, such as DFDC \cite{DFDC}, primarily focused on deepfake detection.
 With the rapid development of diffusion models \cite{dm} and their variants \cite{dm1,dm2}, AI-generated video content has expanded beyond facial regions.
 Consequently, substantial research efforts have shifted toward building general-purpose AI-generated video datasets, including DVF \cite{dvf} and GenWorld \cite{genworld}.
-A representative dataset, GenVideo \cite{demamba}, incorporates 20 state-of-the-art AI-generated video models (including Pika \cite{pikaAI2024} and OpenSora \cite{opensora}) with a total data volume reaching millions of samples.
+A representative dataset, GenVideo \cite{demamba}, incorporates 20 state-of-the-art AI-generated video models (including Pika \cite{pika} and OpenSora \cite{opensora}) with a total data volume reaching millions of samples.

 However, all these datasets focus exclusively on unimodal (visual) detection, overlooking the growing prevalence of multimodal video-audio generated content.
-Although a few studies (e.g., FakeAVCeleb \cite{fakeav}) have recognized this gap and begun designing AI-generated multimodal video-audio datasets, their research scope remains confined to the domain of deepfakes, with generated content limited to human faces and voices.
-This creates a substantial gap with real-world general video-audio content.
-Such content exhibits significantly richer semantic diversity and involves more complex scenarios.
+Although a few studies (e.g., FakeAVCeleb \cite{fakeav}) have recognized this gap and begun designing AI-generated multimodal video-audio datasets, their research scope remains confined to the domain of deepfakes, with AI-generated content limited to human faces and voices.
+This creates a substantial gap compared to real-world general video-audio content, which exhibits significantly richer semantic diversity and involves more complex scenarios.